Engr315/Popcount_Autograder/README.md

     these are all located in the `/src` directory.

 ### Building Autograder From Release
-To use this package with the autograder, simply download the `Dockerfile` and `docker.Makefile` from the main directory and build a custom sandbox image in the autograder using these.
+To use this package with the autograder, simply download the `Dockerfile` from the main directory and build a custom sandbox image in the autograder using these.
 This will pull from the latest release, and use the latest binaries.